Peacehaven: Geography

 Peacehaven is on fairly flat coastal land, about 40 to 50 m above sea level.
 The pebble beach below the cliffs can be reached by a stairs and concrete driveway and sea walk.
 There is a number of green spaces along the A259 and the cliffs, one of which is called The Dell.
 A cinema formerly stood on this site, and now it holds events such as car boot sales, fireworks, fairgrounds, motorhome exhibitions, the Donkey Derby and an annual carnival, except in 2005 when the carnival was held on the Joff field behind the Meridian shopping centre.
-In the 1950s, the carnival stalls were on the then vacant land on the NW corner of the South Coast Road (A259) and Dorothy Avenue.
+In the 1950s, the carnival stalls were on the then vacant land on the northwest corner of the South Coast Road (A259) and Dorothy Avenue.

 Neville was influenced by the American grid system of planning.
 There were originally no "Streets" in Peacehaven; only "Roads" and "Avenues".
 With very few exceptions, "Roads" ran east to west, and "Avenues" north to south, most forming crossroads where they intersected the South Coast Road, which is now classified the A259.
 Apart from this road, Roderick Avenue, running roughly up the centre, was the only surfaced road, except for the area of Local Authority housing around Friars Avenue (north) in Peacehaven until the late 1950s, when the process of making-up the roads began.
 This started in Telscombe Cliffs and worked eastwards.
 As part of this, many of the Avenues had their junction with the main road blocked off to reduce the number of junctions and crossroads.
 The town still retains its original "grid" layout (apart from the newer development to the west called Telscombe Cliffs and above Firle Road): rectangular plots of land on both sides of the main road.
 Aerial photographs from the 1930s clearly show the "grid" pattern and, at that time, the scattered nature of the community.